Many people are driven to open their own small business because of a specific passion.

 Which means that very often you have business owners who are quite talented at creating their products or providing their services but have not had much in the way of business education.

 That does not make them bad business owners – but it does mean they could be better business owners.

 And being a better business owner is key to owning a better business!

 There are 3 vulnerable points in any small business where problems occur: time, money, and team.

 The Time Problem

 When you set yourself up for success from the perspective of your calendar and managing your time properly, you get more results, and you become a better business owner.
-More results mean more stability in your business, and more stability in your business means a greater chance at surviving economic hardships.
-I have another blog post that dives deeper into a business owner’s relationship with time which I encourage you to read if you have not already done so.

 The Money Problem